 With that out of the way, now we can move on to exactly what expenses you can deduct, and how to figure out the deductible amount.

-First of all, you can fully deduct all direct expenses for your home office.
+First, you can fully deduct all direct expenses for your home office.
 For example, if you had special lighting installed, 100% of that cost goes toward your home office deduction.
-Other direct expenses include things like a dedicated phone line (a primary home phone line is never deductible here), a separate Internet connection, and office-specific repairs and maintenance.
+Other direct expenses include things like a dedicated phone line (a primary home phone line is never deductible here – if you actually have one), a separate Internet connection, and office-specific repairs and maintenance.

 Then there are the indirect costs, the ones that cover your whole home.
 So what indirect expenses can you write off here?
 For starters…